patrickweng7/vip/Notebook-Yisu-Ma.md

 evalFunctions.py is our evaluation function file
 ### team note:
-* Everyone need to have EMADE downloaded and run it properly
+* Everyone need to have EMADE downloaded and run it properly --clone the repository
+--set up the package
 * Set up MySql
 * One person need to have Master process and other teammates need to join the work process
+* Encode "Embarked" feature in dataset
 * Configure XML file to run Titanic Dataset
 * Trying to resolve the problems during sql work process set up